 We currently work with a small number of key customers who have specific expertise and capabilities in a given market segment or geographic region.
 As we expand our manufacturing capacity, we anticipate developing additional customer relationships in other markets and geographic regions to decrease our customer concentration and dependence.
 Conergy accounted for approximately 7% of our total combined revenue in fiscal 2004 and 47% of our total revenue in the nine months ended September 30, 2005.
 Solon accounted for approximately 19% of our total combined revenue in fiscal 2004 and 16% of our total revenue in the nine months ended September 30, 2005.
-GE and its subcontracting partner, Plexus, accounted for approximately 9% of our total combined revenue in fiscal 2004, and accounted for approximately 13% of our total revenue in the nine months ended September 30, 2005.
-Integration Associates accounted for 31% of our total combined revenue in fiscal 2004 and 5% of our total revenue in the nine months ended September 30, 2005.
-Currently, our largest costumers for our solar power products are Conergy and Solon, our largest customers for our imaging detector products are GE and Plexus and our largest customer for our infrared detector products is Integration Associates.
+GE and its subcontracting partner, Plexus, accounted for approximately 9% of our total combined revenue in fiscal 2004 and 5% of our total revenue in the nine months ended September 30, 2005.
+Integration Associates accounted for 31% of our total revenue in the nine months ended September 30, 2005.
+Currently, our largest customers for our solar power products are Conergy and Solon, our largest customers for our imaging detector products are GE and Plexus and our largest customer for our infrared detector products is Integration Associates.